nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-App-Ointment is a desktop app for for managing and scheduling patient appointments, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+App-Ointment is a desktop app for managing and scheduling patient appointments, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, App-Ointment can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}